Green chemistry metrics: Environmental factor

 The E-factor of a process is the ratio of the mass of waste per mass of product:

 As examples, Sheldon calculated E-factors of various industries:

 It highlights the waste produced in the process as opposed to the reaction, thus helping those who try to fulfil one of the twelve principles of green chemistry to avoid waste production.
+E-factors can be combined to assess multi-step reactions step by step or in one calculation.
 E-factors ignore recyclable factors such as recycled solvents and re-used catalysts, which obviously increases the accuracy but ignores the energy involved in the recovery (these are often included theoretically by assuming 90% solvent recovery).
 The main difficulty with E-factors is the need to define system boundaries, for example, which stages of the production or product life-cycle to consider before calculations can be made.

-Crucially, this metric is simple to apply industrially, as a production facility can measure how much material enters the site and how much leaves as product and waste, thereby directly giving an accurate global E-factor for the site.
-The table above shows that oil companies produce a lot less waste than pharmaceuticals as a percentage of material processed.
+This metric is simple to apply industrially, as a production facility can measure how much material enters the site and how much leaves as product and waste, thereby directly giving an accurate global E-factor for the site.
+Sheldon's analyses (see table) demonstrate that oil companies produce less waste than pharmaceuticals as a percentage of material processed.
 This reflects the fact that the profit margins in the oil industry require them to minimise waste and find uses for products which would normally be discarded as waste.
 By contrast the pharmaceutical sector is more focused on molecule manufacture and quality.
-The (currently) high profit margins within the sector mean that there is less concern about the comparatively large amounts of waste that are produced (especially considering the volumes used) although it has to be noted that, despite the percentage waste and E-factor being high, the pharmaceutical section produces much lower tonnage of waste than any other sector.
+The (currently) high profit margins within the sector mean that there is less concern about the comparatively large amounts of waste that are produced (especially considering the volumes used).
+Despite the percentage waste and E-factor being high, the pharmaceutical section produces much lower tonnage of waste than any other sector.
 This table encouraged a number of large pharmaceutical companies to commence “green” chemistry programs.

-By incorporating yield, stoichiometry and solvent usage the E-factor is an excellent metric.
-Crucially, E-factors can be combined to assess multi-step reactions step by step or in one calculation.